-Join Brandon Rich for an in-depth discussion in this video Architect apps for horizontal scaling, part of Amazon Web Services: Deploying and Provisioning.
+Join Brandon Rich for an in-depth discussion in this video Architect apps for horizontal scaling, part of AWS: Deploying and Provisioning.

 - [Instructor] When we talk about building apps for the cloud it's good to think about scaling from the outset.
 Planning to scale starts with how you build your app.
 When you build an application, you hope it will attract a wide audience.
 Of course the more concurrent users your app attracts, the more you're going to need to prepare to make sure your app has the capacity to serve them well.
 Let's assume that your application is reasonably well-performing on its own.
 Your app has the basic traits of a well-performing application.
 The server requests are small, and as fast as possible.